 - the law to which it is subject and its constitution or other governing documents and

-- the names of the board of directors or senior persons responsible for its operations.
+- the names of the board of directors (or equivalent management body) and the senior persons responsible for its operations.

 Regulation 43(1) imposes an obligation on corporate bodies (other than companies listed on a regulated marker) to provide you with the information outlined above when you enter into a transaction or form a business relationship with them, which should assist you in carrying out your CDD checks.